LLM International Justice and Human Rights Law

 - Develop key transferable employment skills which are of great value for a wide range of legal and non-legal careers, of both national and international dimension.

-This LLM provides an opportunity to develop a thorough, integrated understanding of international justice and human rights.
-You will study international criminal law and international human rights law, choose from a selection of optional modules, and immerse yourself in advanced legal research methods in preparation for completing a highly specialised piece of original research of your own.
+This LLM is for those who wish to gain a global perspective of international justice and human rights.
+It provides an opportunity to develop a thorough, integrated understanding of international justice and human rights.
+You will study international criminal law and international human rights law, choose from a selection of optional modules, and immerse yourself in advanced legal research methods, legal reasoning and communication in preparation for completing a highly specialised piece of original research of your own.

 On successful completion of the programme you will be well placed to pursue a career within law firms, governmental and non-governmental organisations and be able to demonstrate an impressive array of transferable skills to employers.